Declaration of loyalty naturalization

 7. Conclusion

 Anyone wishing to obtain German citizenship must submit a so-called declaration of loyalty.
-This declaration is a written confirmation by the applicant for naturalization that they recognize the free democratic basic order and respect Germany's constitutional values.
+This declaration confirms in writing that they recognize the free and democratic basic order and respect Germany's constitutional values.
 These include, for example, human dignity, the rule of law, democracy, and peace.
-It also includes a commitment to Germany's special historical responsibility – particularly to addressing its Nazi past and protecting Jewish life.
-Extremist attitudes or actions – such as anti-Semitic or racist statements – are incompatible with this commitment.
+Furthermore, they must acknowledge Germany's special historical responsibility – particularly in addressing its Nazi past and protecting Jewish life.
+Extremist attitudes or actions – such as anti-Semitic or racist statements – are incompatible with this declaration.
 Anyone who violates this declaration risks, in the worst case, even having their naturalization revoked.
 The declaration is usually signed using a pre-printed form provided by the authorities and must be submitted in person.
-There are only a few exceptions, such as for minors or persons lacking legal capacity.
+There are only a few exceptions, such as minors or persons lacking legal capacity.

 [1] Uwe Berlit, Community Commentary on Nationality Law (GK-StAR), 1st edition 2000 (last supplement LBW 14.02.2025)